Freiling87/CCU/CCU/Scratchpad.md

 ###			H	Friendly to Faction 1-4
 ###			√	Aligned to Faction 1-4
 ###			√	Hostile to Faction 1-4
+#	H	Mutators
+Focus on Traits for this version.
+##		C	00 Mutator List Population
+###			C	Level Editor Mutator List
+- I think this has since been addressed in Roguelibs, as of 3.5.0b
+- Vanilla replacement worked, pending custom content
+- [Error  : Unity Log] Coroutine 'SetScrollbarPlacement' couldn't be started!
+  - This didn't affect anything but I'd like it resolved
+###			C	00 Hide from Non-Editor access
+- CreateMutatorListCampaign
+###			√	General Mutator List
+- Show up in LevelEditor UI, may be a manually constructed list
+- LoadLevel.loadStuff2 @ 171
+##		C	Branching
+Basically allows options at Exit Elevator to choose the next level, and/or skipping levels on the level list

+CampaignData
+	levelNameList		List of strings
+	levelList			List of LevelData
+	mutatorList			List of strings

+- LoadLevel
+  - loadStuff2 @ 199
+    - this.customLevel = this.customCampaign.levelList[n];
+###			C	00 Usage Guide
+This one will be complicated to explain, so it's best to go overboard on documentation and provide examples.
+###			C	Exit Alpha/Beta/Gamma/Delta
+Destination at Elevator
+###			C	Exit +1/2/3/4
+Can have multiple, to allow Branching
+Adds options at Elevator
+###			C	Level Alpha/Beta/Gamma/Delta
+Designates a level as a place to return to
+###			C	Set A/B/C/D false
+For level access
+###			C	Set A/B/C/D true
+For level access
+###			C	Require A/B/C/D false
+Gate level access
+###			C	Require A/B/C/D true
+Gate level access
+###			C	Traits for Level Branching
+##		T	Followers
+###			T	Homesickness Disabled
+- Attempting with setting CanGobetweenLevels after SetupAgentStats, but I think you'll need it in multiple places.
+- This is acting unexpectedly, but next time you test be clear on the rules.
+- NPCs who WILL follow:
+  - Freed Prisoners
+  - Spawned Clones
+  - Friend Phone
+- I'm beginning to think maybe I just misunderstood something when I first saw this bug.
+Try it again and see what happens.
+- Now, the *failure* to skip homesickness with the mutator surprised me
+###			T	Homesickness Mandatory
+- First attempt
+Always dismiss hires at end of level, even if Homesickness Killer is active ExitPoint.EmployeesExit prefix
+##		C	Gameplay
+###			C	No Funny Business
+New
+For town levels.
+Ensures no one will be killed.
+You will need to eliminate spontaneous hostiles for this to work, though.
+###
+##		C	Interface
+In PlayerControl.Update there's a hidden keystroke for pressedInterfaceOff
+###			C	No Minimap
+##		C	Quests
+###			C	Big Quest Exempt
+Deactivate Big Quest for level, freeze mark counts
+###			C	Big Quest Mandatory
+Lose the game if you don't complete your Big Quest for this floor Allows the creator to have greater control over the flow of the campaign E.g., custom character with Doctor's big quest
+###			C	Big Quest Stopping Point
+Equivalent to Mayor's Village, where super special abilities activate if you completed the Big Quest
+###			C	Major Contract
+Main quest rewards are multiplied by 10
+##		C	Utility
+###			C	Sort active Mutators by Name
+- ScrollingMenu.PushedButton @ 0006
+  - Pretty much has exactly what you need.
 #		H	Item Groups
 Next release
 #		H	Object Additions